List of Newport County A.F.C. managers: History

 Newport's first ever manager, the Scottish wing-half McDougall, played for the club as in its first year as a player-manager before moving to management.
-Billy Lucas is the club's longest serving manager having spent 17 years at Newport across three spells from 1953–1961, 1962–1967, and 1970–1974.
+Billy Lucas is the club's longest serving manager having spent 17 years at Newport across three spells from 1953 to 1961, 1962–1967, and 1970–1974.
 Jimmy Hindmarsh is the club's longest continuously serving manager having spent 13 years at the club from 1922 until 1935.
 Newport's shortest reigning manager is Lee Harrison, who spent 5 days in charge as caretaker manager in 2011.
 The club's shortest reigning permanent manager is Eddie May who spent one month at the club during its tumultuous 1988 season.

 Four managers have returned to the club for more than one spell in charge: Billy Lucas (1953–61, 1962–67, 1970–74), Colin Addison (1977–78, 1982–85), John Relish (1986, 1989–1993), and Tim Harris (1997–2002, 2011).

 The club's most successful manager for honours is Len Ashurst who achieved promotion and a Cup win at the club.
 However Peter Beadle also achieved Cup wins and runner-up places, and Justin Edinburgh achieved a division play off victory and Cup runner-up place.

 Only two County managers, John Relish and Justin Edinburgh, have been inducted into the club's Hall of Fame.
 Edinburgh was posthumously inducted in December 2019 before a fixture between Newport and Leyton Orient, who he was manager of at the time of his unexpected death in June 2019.